wame/GeneratorBundle/README.md

 For more information about the sensioGeneratorBundle, see the official [SensioGeneratorBundle documentation](http://symfony.com/doc/current/bundles/SensioGeneratorBundle/index.html).

-## Goal of this bundle
 The SensioGenerator lacks what we want:
-* Typehints to conform PHP 7.1.
+* PHP 7.1 enables more typehints.
+We intent to use them.
 * Generation of entity relationships (many2one, one2many, one2one, many2many)
-* Ability to select enum-types.
+* Ability to use enum-types.
-* Gedmo traits: for many entities we use softdeleteable, timestampable and/or blameable.
+* Gedmo traits: we often use softdeleteable, timestampable and/or blameable.
 * Datatables: for large sets of data a simple table won't do, so we use sg_datatables for them.
 * Voters: for many entities with CRUD, we use specific voters.
 * Translations: even though we may not need a multilanguage application, we use translation files for many names such as column names.

 This bundle adds these features.